cjdbarlow/Part-One/the-viva.md

     * This is also important for delivering a sound answer based on incomplete knowledge
 * It's okay to say "I don't know"
 But probably not on the first question.
-    * If you don't know immmediately, can you work it out from first principles?
+    * If you don't know immediately, can you work it out from first principles?
 * Don't get angry
     * With yourself
     * With the examiner